Do you struggle with anger?

 If someone threatens your safety, remove yourself to a safe place.
 Contact appropriate health care workers immediately.
 And if necessary, call the police to ensure your (and your family’s) safety.

-Do not return until the angry person has agreed to a strategy for dealing with their anger and you feel safe.
+Do not return to close proximity of this angry person until they have agreed to a strategy for dealing with their anger and you feel safe.